-You can find the recording of the meeting here.
+You can find the recordings of the meeting: English and Spanish

 The committee will reconvene on November 2, 2022 at 5 p.m.
 For the public and my fellow Board Members, if there are any topics you would like the committee to address, please add your suggestions here